mikeconley/joy-of-coding-episode-guide/utils/adso/README.md

 ## Usage

-You must ensure that the WAV file has a sample rate of 16000hz (you can use [Audacity](https://www.audacityteam.org/) to convert if needs be) and is 16-bit.
+A recent version of `[ffmpeg](https://www.ffmpeg.org/)` must be available on the system for Adso to work properly.

-I recommend creating a [virtualenv](https://virtualenv.pypa.io/en/stable/) while working with Adso.
+I also recommend creating a [virtualenv](https://virtualenv.pypa.io/en/stable/) while working with Adso.

 Once inside your virtual environment, install the dependencies: